Touchless Interactive Kiosks: The Air Push Gesture

 Our research investigated how users intuitively used touchless interfaces.
 One way of making a selection is to hover over the button you want to choose.
 This seems effortless, but we found users still instinctively “tap” in mid-air.

-We developed Air Push based on these findings.
-With Air Push users select a button by simply pushing forwards in mid-air.
-Testing showed Air Push is the preferred, most natural way of interacting with touchless interfaces.
+We developed our simple, flexible Air Push gesture based on these findings.
+With Air Push users can select any button or on-screen element by just pushing forwards in mid-air.
+Testing showed Air Push is users' preferred, most natural way of interacting with touchless interfaces.

 We knew Air Push needed to reliably detect different interaction styles.
 What if one user uses rapid short taps, while another uses longer slower pushes?
 Our engineers came up with the “spring principle” to make sure Air Push was robust for all users.

-The spring principle models the Air Push interaction on the way in which a spring compresses.
+The spring principle models the Air Push gesture on the way in which a spring compresses.

 Air Push is programmed to act as if the user’s hand is connected to the screen by a spring.
 This means it can calculate any type of force being applied towards the screen by the user’s tapping action.